baumgach/acdc_segmenter/README.md

 ## Requirements

-- Python 3.4 (only tested with 3.4.3)
-- Tensorflow >= 1.0 (tested with 1.1.0, and 1.2.0)
+- Python 3.5 (tested with Python 3.5.3)
-- The remainder of the requirements are given in `requirements.txt`
+- The package requirements are given in `requirements.txt`

 ## Getting the code